ACMCSUS/DebugJudge/README.md

 ### Code style:

  - Java 8 ( ͡° ͜ʖ ͡°)
  - Spaces > Tabs.
-Use four spaces per level.
+Use two spaces per level.
  - Java/Oracle naming conventions
  - To declare a route/filter:
     - Declare a static method with the correct signature in a Controller class (acmcsus.ctrl.SomeNameForController)